 Threat Modeling can facilitate communication between management and technical staff and provide an arena for important discussions from different viewpoints.

 The Threat Modeling Training can be given in-house or, depending on the interest, open for public application.
-Would you like to enquire about the possibility of hosting an interactive tailor-made threat modeling session in your company, please let us know via the contact form, by telephone + 31 40 23 77 990 or email email@example.com.
-Want to be the first to know more about our upcoming training courses and workshops?
-Sign up here!
+Would you like to enquire about the possibility of hosting an interactive tailor made session in your company?
+Please contact us via the contact form, by telephone + 31 40 23 77 990 or email email@example.com.

 Program threat modeling training